 2. Chatbots and virtual assistants

-Chatbots and intelligent virtual assistants (IVAs) are far more sophisticated than their rule-based predecessors.
+Voice-enabled bots and intelligent virtual assistants (IVAs) can handle simple tasks like answering FAQs, processing payments, or even complex multi-step processes like order tracking or billing inquiries.
 Powered by natural language processing and machine learning, they understand context, maintain conversation flow, and provide personalized, helpful customer service.

 3. Robotic process automation (RPA)

-4. AI-powered analytics and customer feedback systems
+4. AI-powered analytics

 5. Automated agent guidance tools